A Fast and Scalable Implementation Method for Competing Risks Data with the R Package fastcmprsk: The fastcmprsk package

 \section{The fastcmprsk package}

-We utilize this forward-backward scan algorithm for both penalized and unpenalized parameter estimation for the Fine-Gray model in linear time.
+We utilize this forward-backward scan algorithm of \cite{kawaguchi2019scalable} for both penalized and unpenalized parameter estimation for the Fine-Gray model in linear time.
 Furthermore, we also develop scalable methods to estimate the predicted CIF and its corresponding confidence interval/band.
-For convenience to researchers and readers, we further include a function to simulate two-cause competing risks data.
-Table 1 provides a quick summary of the currently available functions provided in \pkg{fastcmprsk}.
-We briefly detail the use of these functions below.
+For convenience to researchers and readers, a function to simulate two-cause competing risks data is also included.
+Table 1 provides a summary of the currently available functions provided in \CRANpkg{fastcmprsk}.
+We briefly detail the use of { some of the key} functions below.